mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

 # A more involved test on MDN

+Due to Mozilla MDN's recent redesign, these steps will not work.
+I will look to adjust these steps for the new layout.
+{: .notice--warning}

 The most important skill to learn when writing Smashtests is telling it how to find the element you're interested in.

 Some elements will be easy to find, they'll have a unique `id`.